Mental health and self-care for young people

 The Worry Tree

-More ideas to help
+More self-care ideas

 If you're struggling with your mental health, or you're worried about one of your friends, there are lots of organisations and charities that offer help specifically for young people.

-Support from charities
+Support from charities for young people

 The Mix has a free, confidential telephone helpline and online service that aims to find you the best help, whatever the problem.